aaronkirkham/jc-model-renderer/README.md

 ### Build Requirements
  - Visual Studio 2017.3 or later
- - Python 2.7

 ### Installation
 Download a version from [releases](https://github.com/aaronkirkham/jc3-rbm-renderer/releases) __or__ build it yourself:
  - Clone this repository
- - Run `git submodule update --init --recursive`
+ - Run `git submodule update --init`
- - Run `python configure.py`
+ - Run `configure.bat`
- - Build `out/jc3-rbm-renderer.sln` in Visual Studio or Run `python build.py`
+ - Build `out/jc3-rbm-renderer.sln` in Visual Studio

 #### License
 Permission is hereby granted, free of charge, to any person obtaining a copy